metal3-io/cluster-api-provider-metal3/docs/releasing.md

 1. [Create a release in GitHub](https://help.github.com/en/github/administering-a-repository/creating-releases)
    that contains the elements listed above that have been created in the `out` folder
+1. Create a branch `release-0.x` for a minor release for backports and bug fixes.

 ### Permissions